laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 # QMX+ Battery & Audio Module

+## THIS PROJECT IS A PROTOTYPE NO REAL LIFE TESTING IS DONE YET.
+USE IT IN YOUR OWN DISCRETION.

 This project is a custom battery and audio module designed for the QRP-Labs QMX+ transceiver.
 The module is designed to be directly mounted on the existing circuitry inside the QMX+ for seamless integration.

 ## Features
 - Integrated battery power supply